Close Menu

 The strike’s impact is evident across Kickstarter’s ecosystem.
 Creators, reliant on timely support for campaigns, face delays in resolving urgent issues, bug fixes, and new features.
 Owen O Brian, who has just launched his campaign on Kickstarter, claims, “I am encountering difficulties on the dashboard, with delayed communication from Kickstarter support making matters worse.”
 Backers, too, are encountering hiccups, threatening the trust that powers crowdfunding.

-The union’s protest has received some outside support as well.
+The union’s protest has also received some outside support.
 Nearly 4,000 letters have flooded management through a union-led campaign, demanding action.
 A petition to CEO Everette Taylor has surpassed 1,000 signatures, with creators and backers amplifying the call online.
 Fellow unions like the NYT Tech Guild and Alphabet Workers Union, along with elected officials, have voiced support.
 “This outpouring inspires us,” the union said, urging more public pressure to push management to the table.

 Reddit, though fairly divided on the matter, has come to the protesters’ support, highlighting, “Companies don’t have a right to your time.
 That’s the whole point of protest and unions.
 Without unions, some would still be working 10-16-hour days, 6 days a week.”
 Another redditor commented, “If the company lied, then to hell with Kickstarter, but if they didn’t, this sounds a little entitled.”
 I tried reaching out to the management for their side of the story, but I haven’t heard a word yet.